TanmayKeluskar/AEM-React-POC/README.md

+# Before Running the project

+## `npm install`

+We need to install all node modules before running any other scripts.
+Navigate to ./ui.frontend and run npm install in command prompt.
+This command installs a package and any packages that it depends on.
+If the package has a package-lock, or an npm shrinkwrap file, or a yarn lock file

 # Sample AEM project template

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.